GabrieleGhisleni/EnergyProject/README.md

     -a, --aug, default='yes'
 ```

-- Sendload is the principal function of this service, it is mainly used to send the predictions of the Load (next 2 days).
+- Sendload is the principal function of this service, it is used to principally send the prediction of the Load (2 days on).
-- Broker is the mqtt broker you connect to.
+- Broker is the mqtt broker to connect
 - Rate is the frequency of the Sendload expressed in hours

-- Model_to_train is an argument that can be used in case you want to re-train the models
+- Model_to_train is an argument that can be used in case you want to train again the models
-  (make sure to collect some data before)
+  (make you that you collect some data before)
 - Aug is related to model_to_train and is used to introduce some observation of the next month so to avoid problems
-(in particular when the month is ending).
+(in particual when the month is ending).

 3. Services based on __*meteo_managers.py*__
 ```